Shopify/job-iteration/README.md

 **What happens when my job is interrupted?** A checkpoint will be persisted to Redis after the current `each_iteration`, and the job will be re-enqueued.
 Once it's popped off the queue, the worker will work off from the next iteration.

 **What happens with retries?** An interruption of a job does not count as a retry.
 If an exception occurs, the job will retry or be discarded as normal using Active Job configuration for the job.
-If the job retries, it processes the iteration that originally failed and progress will continue from there on if succesful.
+If the job retries, it processes the iteration that originally failed and progress will continue from there on if successful.

 **What happens if my iteration takes a long time?** We recommend that a single `each_iteration` should take no longer than 30 seconds.
 In the future, this may raise an exception.